GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

 !!!
 Note
-    Make sure that all your hosts file have the correct configuration to point the IPs of all IDPs and loadbalancer to the responding hostnames.
+    Make sure that all hosts files are configured to point the IPs of all IDPs and the loadbalancer to the corresponding hostnames.

-### Loadbalancer `/etc/hosts`
+#### Loadbalancer `/etc/hosts`

 ```bash